 Findings from this research will provide evidence-based insights to guide policymakers, healthcare providers, and public health campaigns in designing targeted interventions.
 Such interventions could address barriers to vaccine uptake, promote awareness, and ultimately reduce the prevalence of rotavirus-related morbidity and mortality.
 By contributing to the global goal of improved vaccination coverage, this study will support efforts toward achieving Sustainable Development Goal 3, which aims to ensure healthy lives and promote well-being for all at all ages.

 2.0 METHODOLOGY

+Study Design

-This study adopts a cross-sectional design, chosen for its appropriateness in investigating the present situation and comprehending individuals' reactions to the specific changes under scrutiny.
+This study adopted a cross-sectional design, chosen for its appropriateness in investigating the present situation and comprehending individuals' reactions to the specific changes under scrutiny.
 The choice of this design is driven by the intention to establish a context closely mirroring real-life scenarios.
 The inherent benefit of this design lies in its capacity to concurrently document multiple events transpiring within a specific location in relation to the study.

-Population of study
+Study Population and setting

 The research takes place in the Umuahia North Local Government Area with a specific emphasis on mothers having children below the age of five in this locality.
 The study is limited to communities within Umuahia North Local Government.
 The total population of the mothers of children under-five are unknown